JoshuaEubanksUCF/QMB6304/GitHub_version_control/README.md

 P.S.
 This example was not the student's fault in any way.
-I aciddentally pushed his content to the upstream instead of the origin of his mirror.
+I accidentally pushed his content to the upstream instead of the origin of his mirror.
 It happens to everyone...eventually.
 Now we know how to fix it.